phucdev/TL_Bio_RE/README.md

 ### Evaluation and Predictions
 Evaluation is done at the end of the training automatically, because of the `--do_eval` flag.
-If you only want to do evaluation, you can remove that flag or use the `eval_rbert.sh` script.
+If you only want to do evaluation, you can remove the `--do_train` flag or use the `eval_rbert.sh` script.
 It simply loads a model and evaluates it on the test data.

-The `pred_rbert.sh` script loads a model and writes its prediction into .csv files (one for each corpora: AIMed, BioInfer) according to the specifications of the seminar:
+The `pred_rbert.sh` script loads a model and writes its predictions into .csv files (one for each corpora: AIMed, BioInfer) according to the specifications of the seminar:
 - Pair id
 - Label (True/False)